 This Order has been signed electronically.
-The Judge's signature and court's seal appear at the top of the Order.
+The Judge's signature and court's seal

 EXHIBIT A.1

 Re: In re Garlock Sealing Technologies LLC, et al., Case No. 10-BK-31607 (Jointly Administered) United States Bankruptcy Court for the Western District of North Carolina